 Michelin Pilot Road 3 Tire Review

 There are many products that will improve your riding experience, however, there are very few that change it fundamentally.
-Foundationally speaking, tires define a huge part of how your bike handles and in turn, defines a large portion of rider confidence, which can lead to better rider skill with the proper training.
+Foundationally speaking, Motorcycle Tires define a huge part of how your bike handles and in turn, defines a large portion of rider confidence, which can lead to better rider skill with the proper training.
 However, the wrong tire, or a badly worn tire, really undercuts rider confidence by working against the suspension and resisting any rider technique that you may use.

 Last year I bought a slightly-used VFR800 Anniversary Ed. that came with Michelin Pilot Power 2CTs.
 I can’t comment thoroughly on their performance since they already had some wear and I rode them cautiously on a new bike through the winter.
 However, after taking a spring trip to Maine and back with wifey, saddlebags, a topcase, and tankbag, my tires were shouldering pretty bad and had nearly worn smooth on the center line.
 So, I did what any responsible, safety-conscious rider would upon seeing a bad wear issue: I commuted with the tires for another 3 months because I didn’t feel like spending money on a new pair.